p0l1t1c1an/bsdfan-rs/README.md

-# bsdfan-rust
+# bsdfan-rs
 ### A simple fan controller written in Rust for FreeBSD Thinkpads

-This is a recreation of bsdfan, https://github.com/claudiozz/bsdfan, in the memory safe Rust language.
+This is a recreation of bsdfan, https://github.com/claudiozz/bsdfan, in the Rust language.

 ### Requirements
 In order to utilize this program, Freebsd's Thinkpad ACPI drivers need to be loaded.